poetapp/documentation/rdd/node-microservices.md

 For example, to improve throughput of the Po.et Node's API, we could have the API in an auto-scaling group behind an ELB, each instance reading from one read-replica of the database.
 This would allow production to run 10 instances of the API module if desired, all reading from a different database than the one used by the View module, thus not impacting the performance of other modules at all.

-We would also be able to have as many API modules we want running in parallel but keep BlockchainReader as only one instance, since it's basically a cron that is sleeping 99% of its life time.
+We would also be able to have as many API modules as we want running in parallel but keep BlockchainReader as only one instance, since it's basically a cron that is sleeping 99% of its life time.

 Or distribute upload of files to IPFS between different instances of the StorageWriter, even to different instances of IPFS.